open-contracting/kingfisher-colab/README.rst

 |Build Status| |Coverage Status|

-Functions for use in `Google Colaboratory <https://colab.research.google.com/notebooks/intro.ipynb>`__ notebooks.
+A set of utility functions for `Google Colaboratory <https://colab.research.google.com/notebooks/intro.ipynb>`__ notebooks using OCDS data.

 If you are viewing this on GitHub, open the `full documentation <https://kingfisher-colab.readthedocs.io/>`__ for additional details.